There is a difference between the traditional IRA vs Self-Directed IRA, and it may be greater than you think.

 Establishing a Self-Directed IRA

 If you are interested in establishing a Self-Directed IRA, it’s important to research the organization you wish to establish your plan.
 IRA Financial allows you to open an account directly through our app.
-We also offers checkbook control.
+We also offer checkbook control.
 While many traditional IRA custodians advertise that they offer Self-Directed IRAs with checkbook control, this is not the case.

-A Self-Directed IRA with checkbook control allows you to invest in a world of investment opportunities, such as real estate, tax liens, precious metals and cryptocurrencies without custodian consent.
+A Self-Directed IRA with checkbook control allows you to invest in a world of investment opportunities, such as real estate, tax liens, precious metals, and cryptocurrencies without custodian consent.
 However, when you establish a Self-Directed IRA with a traditional custodian, you are unable to make any of the aforementioned investments.
-You can only use your retirement funds to invest in equities, mutual funds, bonds and other investments offered by the custodian.
+You can only use your retirement funds to invest in equities, mutual funds, bonds, and other investments offered by the custodian.

 Learn More: Real Estate Investing with a Self-Directed IRA

-Read More:
+Read More: Alternative IRA Investments

 Get in Touch